Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 The script allows generate, analyze, and visualize fat-tree architectures for data center networks.
 It supports fault simulation through link failure modeling and provides tools to analyze the resulting network performance metrics (such as average path length) under various failure rates.

+All generated visualizations and experimental results are automatically saved under the plots/ directory.
+This includes:
+	•	The fat-tree topology before and after link failures, showing the structural impact of link disruptions.
+	•	The plots of experimental results, illustrating how network metrics vary with topology size and link failure rates.

+All figures can be found inside the plots/ folder within this repository.

 ## Topology Structure-

 For a fat-tree with port count k: